Roth 401k or Traditional 401k?

 The Roth 401k

 The Roth 401k is a relatively new concept.
 It was introduced in 2001 for the purpose of allowing employees to take taxes now and forever shield the gains from tax.
 Many people see the benefits of contributing to the Roth 401k.
 However, some are hesitant as to whether the traditional tax-deferred 401k will still be better for them because of its favorable tax deferral.
-When you elect to contribute to the Roth 401k, you can use your entire employee contribution of $19,000 (plus $6,000 if over 50) to your account each year.

 The money you add to the Roth is still considered income.
 You will be taxed on that amount.
 Once your savings in the account have been taxed at your regular income level, it will grow tax-free.
 Then, when you take money out of it, that will also be tax-free.